DoctorWho406/C_LinkedList/README.md

 It requires that the `library` folder exists

 ## Use it
-Copy the content of `library` and `include` folders wjere you want and use it in your code.
+Copy the content of `library` and `include` folders where you want and use it in your code.

 # API